EYErbil/MOF-Bandgap-Discovery/README.md

 The pipeline has two distinct stages with different goals:

-1. **Validation on labeled data (Steps 1–5):** We have ~6,000 MOFs with known DFT-computed bandgaps.
-We train models, then evaluate ensembles on a held-out test set where we *know* which MOFs are truly low-bandgap.
+1. **Validation on labeled data (Steps 1–5):** We have ~10,000 MOFs with known DFT-computed HSE bandgaps.
+The labeled set is heavily imbalanced: ~600 training examples with ~60 positives, ~600 validation with ~7 positives, and ~8,800 test with only ~9 positives.
+We train models, then evaluate ensembles on this large test set where we *know* which MOFs are truly low-bandgap.
 The recall metrics and heatmaps from this phase prove that our ensemble can reliably push true low-bandgap MOFs to the top of a ranked list.
 This is the evidence that the models actually work — without it, deploying them on new data would be unjustified.

-2. **Discovery on unlabeled data (Step 6):** Once validated, we deploy the ensemble on a much larger set of MOFs whose bandgaps are unknown.
+2. **Discovery on unlabeled data (Step 6):** Once validated, we deploy the ensemble on a separate set of ~10,000 MOFs whose HSE bandgaps are unknown.
 The output is an enriched shortlist — the top 25, 50, or 100 candidates most likely to be low-bandgap — ranked by consensus across all models.
-Computing a MOF's true bandgap via DFT typically costs hours to days of CPU time per structure.
+Computing a MOF's true bandgap via DFT at the HSE level typically costs hours to days of CPU time per structure.
 By pre-screening thousands of candidates down to a high-confidence shortlist, the ensemble reduces the number of expensive DFT calculations by orders of magnitude while concentrating discovery on the structures most likely to be electronically interesting (conductive, narrow-gap semiconductor, photocatalytic, etc.).

 In short: Steps 1–5 answer *"can we find the needles in the haystack?"* using ground truth.
 Step 6 answers *"where are the needles in a new haystack?"* using the validated models.